edic-nus/introduction-to-lab-tools/src/dc_power_supply.md

 # Limitations
 Every power supply will have its own maximum ratings, such as 30  V @ 150 W with a maximum current of 5 A. This could result in 'beefy' motors not functioning as intended when used with a power supply.
 Instead, a battery with much higher current ratings should be used, albeit cautiously.

+To combat this, multiple power supplies can be chained together in series or parallel in order to increase the total current or voltage output respectively.